No3LD/CodonAlignment/README.md

 - Reads nucleotide sequences from a CSV or manual input.
 - Translates each sequence into amino acids automatically.
 - Performs both local alignments (Smith-Waterman) and global alignments (Needleman-Wunsch).
-- Lets you tweak scoring options (match, mismatch, and gap) to see how they affect alignment results.
+- Lets you tweak scoring options (match, mismatch, and gap) to see how they impact alignment results.
 - Keeps a log of all your alignments in one place.

 ---